The Smart Home Technology and The Future

 - Voice controlled home automation systems

-- Hardware interfaces that are software-defined
+- Hardware interfaces with software-define

 Smart Home Technology Market Drivers